Verification of education and degrees

 The information shown on your degree certificate states which degree you have and what courses were included.
 A copy of your degree certificate will often suffice to verify your degree.
 You must not part with your original.
 If you should need to provide further proof, there are various ways of doing that.
 Read more on Degree certificate and Diploma Supplement

-To show the whole of your degree certificate and the courses included in it, you can request a copy that is certified by Chalmers.
-You do this through the service Order copy of degree certificate.
+To show the whole of your degree certificate and the courses included in it, you can request an archival copy that is certified by Chalmers.
+You do this through the service Order archival copy of degree certificate.
 It will be sent by post.

 Sometimes, they will want a copy of your certificate to be emailed directly from us or for us to send them certified paper copies in a stamped unopened envelope.
 Establish what is required in your case.